Written By

 If you are in addiction recovery, it’s normal to experience cravings.
 You can go days, weeks, or months without a craving and then boom, it hits you.
 The street version of methamphetamine—also known as meth, crystal meth, crystal, speed, and ice—is a highly addictive substance that essentially reprograms your mind and body to crave it even hours after your last use.
 That’s why it’s important to have tools in your back pocket to fight the meth cravings when they appear so you can keep moving forward on your road to recovery.

-Common Meth Craving Symptoms
+Common Meth Withdrawal Symptoms

 Before we talk about how to reduce cravings, let’s talk about some symptoms you may experience during crystal meth recovery.